Sign in Create account

 Instructions

-The amount of paracord that will be used depends on your wrist size, cord, and tying technique(tight/loose).
-For wrist about 8.5 inches is used around 8 or 9 feet after finishing the bracelet/watchband.
-So using 10 feet is usually a safe estimate for most folks, since having too much cord is better than coming up short when making your project.
+The amount of paracord that will be used depends on your wrist size, cord, and tying technique (tight/loose).
+For a wrist size of about 8.5 inches, approximately 8 or 9 feet is needed after finishing the bracelet/watchband.

 To Begin

 Measure about 20 inches from one end of your length of paracord.
 This is where you'll loop onto one end of your side release buckle.
-Once attached, you'll have the longer section which will be your working end and the shorter end which is just attached to the buckle ends and will be tucked in when finishing the bracelet/watchband.
+Once attached, you'll have the longer section, which will be your working end, and the shorter end, which is just attached to the buckle ends and will be tucked in when finishing the bracelet/watchband.

 Add the Watch and Adjust for Wrist Size